whitehacker/issues/.github/ISSUE_TEMPLATE/bug.md

----
 name: Bug Report
-about: Use this template to report a bug in the REMIND model.
+description: File a bug report
-title: '[BUG]'
+title: "[Bug]: "
-labels: bug
+labels: ["bug", "triage"]
-assignees: ''
+assignees:
+  - octocat
 body:
+  - type: markdown
+    attributes:
+      value: |
+        Thanks for taking the time to fill out this bug report!
   - type: input
-  id: issue-summary
+    id: contact
     attributes:
-    label: Bug Summary
+      label: Contact Details
-    description: Provide a brief summary of the issue you're experiencing.
-    placeholder: 'e.g., Model fails to generate a correct output when input X is provided.'
+      description: How can we get in touch with you if we need more info?
+      placeholder: ex. email@example.com
     validations:
-    required: true
+      required: false
   - type: textarea
-  id: steps-to-reproduce
+    id: what-happened
     attributes:
-    label: Steps to Reproduce
-    description: Please provide the steps to reproduce the issue.
-    placeholder: '1.
-Step 1...'
+      label: What happened?
+      description: Also tell us, what did you expect to happen?
+      placeholder: Tell us what you see!
+      value: "A bug happened!"
     validations:
       required: true

-- type: textarea
+  - type: dropdown
-  id: expected-behavior
+    id: version
     attributes:
-    label: Expected Behavior
+      label: Version
-    description: What did you expect to happen?
+      description: What version of our software are you running?
-    placeholder: 'Explain what you expected to happen...'
+      options:
+        - 1.0.2 (Default)
+        - 1.0.3 (Edge)
     validations:
       required: true

-- type: textarea
+  - type: dropdown
-  id: actual-behavior
+    id: browsers
     attributes:
-    label: Actual Behavior
-    description: What happened instead?
-    placeholder: 'Explain what actually happened...'
-  validations:
+      label: What browsers are you seeing the problem on?
-    required: true
+      multiple: true
+      options:
+        - Firefox
+        - Chrome
+        - Safari
+        - Microsoft Edge
   - type: textarea
-  id: screenshots
+    id: logs
     attributes:
-    label: Screenshots (optional)
-    description: If applicable, add screenshots to help explain the problem.
+      label: Relevant log output
+      description: Please copy and paste any relevant log output.
+This will be automatically formatted into code, so no need for backticks.
+      render: shell

-- type: input
+  - type: checkboxes
-  id: environment
+    id: terms
     attributes:
-    label: Environment (e.g., OS, Browser, Version)
-    description: Please provide any relevant details about the environment where the bug occurred.
-  validations:
+      label: Code of Conduct
+      description: By submitting this issue, you agree to follow our [Code of Conduct](https://example.com)
+      options:
+        - label: I agree to follow this project's Code of Conduct
           required: true
----